adnancore/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 1. On app launch, you'll need to sign in to access the application.

-2. Depending on the [**login identity setup**](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md), you'll need to sign in using your 10-digit mobile number, email address, social account, or Azure Active Directory account.
+2. Depending on the [**login identity setup**](../infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md), you'll need to sign in using your email address, social account, or Azure Active Directory account.

     :::image type="content" source="../media/image(189).png" alt-text="Login-identity":::